vr360 workshop

 In-Ear Microphones

 If you’re not a fan of in-ear headphones, these microphones might make you enthusiastic about them again.
-Because these hybrid earphones can record and reproduce sound at the same time.
+Because these hybrid earphones can record and reproduce sound at the same place every time.
 This creates a very personal sound image, which is easy to handle, as the in-ears only have to be plugged into the ears.

 Let me briefly mention: